ABOUT THE REGION

 From the John Oxley Bridge you can walk all the way around to the Main Beach at Tannum, going via Canoe Point.
 Also there is a walking path along the Boyne Island side of the river called Turtle Way.
 This goes from Mangrove Jacks Takeaway right through to Boyne Smelters.
 On both paths you will be sharing with cyclists so please watch out.

-The mouth of the Boyne is well located for a starting platform for your reef trip.
+The mouth of the Boyne River is well located as a starting platform for your reef trip.
 The River mouth is currently undergoing maintenance dredging to provide a larger tidal window for access.
-From there it’s across the harbour and shipping channel and then onto the reef, which lies around 30 mile off shore.
+From there it’s across the harbour and shipping channel and then onto the reef; which lies around 30 miles offshore.

 This is a very beautiful part of the world so what ever you take to our Scenic place please bring back with you and we’ll all be able to enjoy it for years to come.